mathieu/decisions-on-ml/README.md

 - an [ML microservice](ml-service/README.md): a micro service architecture to host ML models as REST APIs in a Docker container.
 - an [ML microservice sdk](ml-service-sdk/README.md): a sdk to remotely get a prediction from the microservice and manage the ML models.
 - a [Decision service with ML integration pattern](decision-service-projects/README.md): an integration pattern and project samples to leverage rules and ml to automate your decisioning
-   - miniloan project that leverages business rules the micro ml sdk to automate the processing of loan applications.
+   - miniloan project that leverages business rules plus the micro ml sdk to automate the processing of loan applications.